 However, once registered, it is important to keep both your returns (stating the value of goods supplied and the amount of net VAT due to be repaid or paid) and payments fully up to date – VAT returns may be filed monthly or quarterly and thus (in addition to the VAT cost) there is an administrative burden.
 If you fail to file returns, it will not be long before HMRC takes enforcement measures.

 The VAT process has been subject to a number of high value frauds perpetrated on HMRC in recent years, the most common of which is referred to as “Carousal Fraud”.
-Where any such fraud, or indeed any non-payment of VAT, exists, then for Directors they may find increased burdens imposed on any successor companies they become involved in.
+Where any such fraud, or indeed any non-payment of VAT, exists, then for Directors they may find increased burdens by way of VAT security notices imposed on any successor companies they become involved in.